 There is a pressing need for innovation to avert a developing crisis in care for older people.
 An ageing population, the rising cost of providing quality care, massive reductions in local authority funding and an undervalued workforce are all creating enormous pressures on current operating models for care.
 And as every family will be affected by the challenges of our ageing society, innovations in this field that can work at scale could have a far-reaching impact.

 TrustonTap is an online introductory service that helps older people to live independently for longer by matching people looking for care with local self-employed carers.
 It does this via a marketplace platform.
-Their application to the ShareLab Fund has enabled Nesta to understand more about how collaborative platforms can offer alternative operating models for care.

 By working with TrustonTap we’ve been able to explore how platform technology can help people to build trusting relationships directly, enabling more consistent, personal care and to consider what effect that might have on quality of care.
 We can also see the impact that cost savings make on the take-home wage of the carers and how that might affect the long term prospects of caring as a more valued role.